Please read the eligibility requirements below in full before registering for the competition.

 - Have key management roles in the venture, and

 The competition is for new, independent ventures in the seed, start-up, or early growth stages.
 Generally excluded are the following: buy-outs, expansions of existing companies, real estate syndications, tax shelters, franchises, licensing agreements for distribution in a different geographical area, and spin-outs from existing corporations.
 Licensing technologies from universities or research labs is encouraged, assuming they have not been commercialized previously.

-Teams that have placed 1st, 2nd, or 3rd in past Johns Hopkins University Business Plan Competitions are not eligible to compete again with the same concept.
+Teams that have placed 1st, 2nd, or 3rd in past Johns Hopkins University Business Plan or HopStart Competitions are not eligible to compete again with the same concept.